C3n7ral051nt4g3ncy/cURL_for_OSINT/README.md

 <img width="433" src="https://user-images.githubusercontent.com/104733166/186290638-42617392-581a-4639-9275-607bcab2481f.png">

-It works also with this command (.json format)
+It also works well with this command (.json format)

 ```
 $ curl ipinfo.io/json
 ```
-There is another command to make sure we really get JSON and not the homepage html
+Below is another command to make sure we really get the .JSON and not the homepage .html

 ```